guidemetothemoon/kristhecodingunicorn/content/english/post/k8s_ic_upgrade.md

 There may, of course, be other reasons for why you would need to perform maintenance of the Ingress Controller and take it offline: for instance, you may want to spin up a totally different Ingress Controller or a different version of the Ingress Controller that is currently in use.
 And I love avoiding downtime when performing maintenance work and I guess that many of the readers of this blog post can relate to that ;)

 Well, there is quite a neat and straightforward way to do that!
 To simplify the whole process for myself I\'ve created a PowerShell script that I\'ve re-used many times (since I had to perform the same work on multiple Kubernetes clusters, both in dev and production).
 And it saved me quite some time and manual work.
-You can find the complete version of the script in my GitHub repository: [guidemetothemoon - Upgrade NGINX Ingress Controller](https://github.com/guidemetothemoon/div-dev-resources/blob/main/scripts/kubernetes/Upgrade-Nginx-IC.ps1)
+You can find the complete version of the script in my GitHub repository: [guidemetothemoon - Upgrade NGINX Ingress Controller](https://github.com/guidemetothemoon/div-dev-resources/blob/main/scripts/kubernetes/ingress/Upgrade-Nginx-IC.ps1)

+> **I have also created a fully automated version of the script where you don't need to run any blocks manually - this script expects that Azure DNS and AKS are being used - you can check the script in my GitHub repository:** [guidemetothemoon - Upgrade NGINX Ingress Controller - Automatic](https://github.com/guidemetothemoon/div-dev-resources/blob/main/scripts/kubernetes/ingress/Upgrade-Nginx-IC.ps1)

 If you would like to learn more about debugging in Kubernetes, I\'ve also created a small cheatsheet that I\'ve been actively using and referencing when helping out Kubernetes beginners [guidemetothemoon - Kubernetes debugging quicknotes](https://github.com/guidemetothemoon/div-dev-resources/blob/main/help-material/kubernetes/k8s-debugging-quicknotes.md) :)